2020 Oregon Ballot Measure 109: Implementation

 The Oregon Health Authority runs the Oregon Psilocybin Services program, which is creating regulations and issuing licenses for all aspects of the program.
-They will begin accepting applications for licensure on January 2, 2023.
-After that date, treatment providers who are licensed, using tested psilocybin from licensed suppliers, will be able to legally screen and treat individuals with psilocybin in Oregon.
-The program posted draft regulations for public notice and comment in April, 2022.
-In the 2022 Midterm Elections, as a protest against the measure, a total of 102 incorporated cities and 25 counties in the state voted, temporarily or permanently, to prohibit psilocybin-related business from being conducted within specified areas.
+They began accepting applications for licensure on January 2, 2023.
+After that date, treatment providers who are licensed, using tested psilocybin from licensed suppliers, were able to legally screen and treat individuals with psilocybin in Oregon.
+The program posted draft regulations for public notice and comment in April 2022.
+In the 2022 midterm elections, however, a total of 102 incorporated cities and 25 counties in the state voted, temporarily or permanently, to prohibit psilocybin-related business from being conducted within specified areas.

+As of 2025, psilocybin therapy is permitted in the following counties: Benton, Clatsop, Columbia, Deschutes, Hood River, Jackson, Lane, Lincoln, Multnomah, Wasco, Washington, and Yamhill.